MP for Carshalton and Wallington

 Liberal Democrat Shadow Leader of the House of Commons

-Bobby Dean is a Liberal Democrat MP for Carshalton and Wallington, elected in July 2024.
-He serves as the Liberal Democrat Shadow Leader of the House of Commons and sits on several Commons committees.
-His voting pattern places him on the centre-right and his attendance at votes is notably low relative to peers.
+Bobby Dean is the Liberal Democrat MP for Carshalton and Wallington, elected on 4 July 2024.
+He serves as the Liberal Democrat Shadow Leader of the House of Commons (since 1 October 2025) and sits on several Commons committees, including the Treasury Committee, Modernisation Committee, Members Estimate Committee, Restoration and Renewal Client Board, and the House of Commons Commission.
+His voting record places him on the centre-right of the spectrum and shows strong party loyalty.

-Declared interests include gifts, benefits and hospitality from UK sources; miscellaneous interests; donations and other support for MP activities; and visits outside the UK.
+Declared financial interests include gifts, benefits and hospitality from UK sources (two entries), miscellaneous interests (two entries), donations and other support for MP activities (one entry), and visits outside the UK (one entry).

 Generated 21 February 2026